SamNour/CustomChatGPT/README.md

 # UI for BotTUM Custom AI bot for TUM students and possible TUM students

-The initial UI elements have been forked from [original](https://github.com/MG-Microsoft/CustomChatGPT)
+The initial UI elements have been forked from [original](https://github.com/MG-Microsoft/CustomChatGPT) but heavily modified.

 ### What is this?
 This is a UI implementation done with Python that contacts Azure OpenAI servers with custom API to retrieve responds to questions with LLM specifically curated for people interested in TUM questions.